katzenpost/katzenpost/drafts/zcash_send.rst

 .. rubric:: Abstract

-This document describes the zcash transaction submission Kaetzchen service [KAETZCHEN]_ which allows clients of the mix network to anonymously write transactions to the Zcash blockchain.
-This is an unreliable unidirectional protocol from client to Zcash blockchain.
+This document describes an unreliable unidirectional protocol and the Zcash transaction submission mixnet service [KAETZCHEN]_ which allows clients of the mix network to anonymously write transactions to the Zcash blockchain.

 .. contents:: :local: